-Muffins.
+Preparing to bake.
 Use a 3 tbsp scoop to add the pumpkin batter into a muffin tin lined with cupcake wrappers.
-Stick the sweet cream cheese down about 1/2" and squeeze.
+Stick the sweet cream cheese down about ½" and squeeze.

 This recipe makes just enough for 12 muffins so use it evenly.